 Rodens Hall

-Roden's Hall continues our waters downstream from The Captain's and consistes of about a mile of left bank fishing.
+Roden's Hall continues our waters downstream from The Captain's and consists of about a mile of left bank fishing.
 This beat is full of twists and turns, with varied fishing.

 The beat starts about 1/2 mile above the car park.
 It is identified by the fence line that meets the river at a 90 degree bend, just below the old cottage which gives the name to this pool, Eel Cottage.